Sank's Glossary of Linguistics

 EXPANDING FOCUS

-(Information Structure) When the focused referent extends the set of referents mentioned in a previous (incomplete) statement for which the proposition is true.
-If the previous statement had an exhaustive aspect of meaning, the extension corrects this exhaustivity (see exclusive and corrective focus).
+1. (Information Structure) When the focused referent extends the set of referents mentioned in a previous (incomplete) statement for which the proposition is true.
+If the previous statement had an exhaustive aspect of meaning, the extension corrects this exhaustivity, as in (1).

 1. A: Did you buy beans?